Jorban-MartysMods/Jorban-MartysMods.GitHub.io/docs/shader-repositories/meteor/nvsharpen.md

 * **Sharpen Intensity:** Controls the overall intensity of the sharpening effect.

 * **Edge Detection Threshold:** Adjusts the sensitivity of the edge detection algorithm.
 A higher threshold will limit sharpening to only the most prominent edges, reducing the likelihood of noise being sharpened.
-A lower threshold will cause the shader to sharpen more areas of the image, which can propigate more detail but may also introduce unwanted artifacts.
+A lower threshold will cause the shader to sharpen more areas of the image, which can propagate more detail but may also introduce unwanted artifacts.